 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The business confidence indicator came in at 54.2 points in May, above both April’s 53.6 points and the 50-point threshold that separates optimistic from pessimistic territory.
+The business confidence indicator came in at 54.8 points in July, above June’s 53.1 points, moving further above the 50-point threshold that separates optimistic from pessimistic territory.

 August 1, 2017

 Consumer prices in Metropolitan Lima swung to a 0.2% rise over the previous month in July from a 0.2% decline in June.